Pandaindisguise/slate/source/includes/_accounts.md

 &nbsp; | Follow These Steps:
 ---| ---
-1. | Login to <a href='https://accounts.realgeeks.com'>Accounts</awith your email and password.
+1. | Login to [Accounts](https://accounts.realgeeks.com/) with your email and password.
 2. | Click on the “Websites” heading in the accounts management system.
 It is now, by default, your homepage.
 3. | Select the site you would like to modify by clicking the orange “Edit/Add Users” button on the right.
 4. | If the user does not yet exist, you'll then be taken to a screen that will allow you to create the new user.